New Zealand women's national rugby sevens team: 2024 Paris Olympic Games

-The New Zealand Women's Rugby Sevens team for the Paris Olympics as announced on 20 June 2024 as: Michaela Blyde, Jazmin Felix-Hotham, Theresa Fitzpatrick, Sarah Hirini, Tyla Nathan-Wong, Jorja Miller, Manaia Nuku, Mahina Paul, Risi Pouri-Lane, Alena Saili, Stacey Waaka and Portia Woodman-Wickliffe with the travelling reserves being Tyhsa Ikenasio, Kelsey Teneti and Tenika Willison.
+The New Zealand Women's Rugby Sevens team for the Paris Olympics was announced on 20 June 2024 and consisted of: Michaela Blyde, Jazmin Felix-Hotham, Theresa Fitzpatrick, Sarah Hirini, Tyla Nathan-Wong, Jorja Miller, Manaia Nuku, Mahina Paul, Risi Pouri-Lane, Alena Saili, Stacey Waaka and Portia Woodman-Wickliffe with the travelling reserves being Tyhsa Ikenasio, Kelsey Teneti and Tenika Willison.
 Kelly Brazier, Dhys Faleafaga, Justine McGregor and Terina Te Tamaki were selected as non-travelling reserves.
 Hirini and Pouri-Lane were later named as co-captains.

+Prior to the event the team attended a pre-Olympic camp from 2 to 22 July 2024 in the village of Soustons in southwestern France where as part of their preparation they played practice games against the Japanese team.

 The team went undefeated in pool play beating China 43–5, Canada 33-7 and Fiji 38–7, before defeating China 55–5 in the quarter-final and the USA 24–12 in the semi-final.
 In the final the team defeated Canada 19–12 to win back-to back gold medals.
 The win improved their winning record to 17–1 over three Olympics, with a record total of 212 points scored.
 With 10 tries, Michaela Blyde was the team's top try scorer, followed by Stacey Waaka with seven.
 Theresa Fitzpatrick, Sarah Hirini, Tyla Nathan-Wong and Portia Woodman joined a select group of 16 other New Zealanders who have won three or more Olympic medals.
 The team had to leave their accommodation in the Olympic village within days of winning the gold medal in order to make way for New Zealanders arriving to take participate in completions in the latter stages of the Olympics.
 While some stayed on in Europe a number headed home either due to homesickness or to meet commitments to play rugby league in Australia.
 The competition was the final appearance of long-term stalwarts Tyla Nathan-Wong and Portia Woodman who were retiring from playing international rugby sevens.